1xxVxx1/react_mbti/README.md

 > Object of Project
  1. Practice Useage of React and Frontend Tool-kits
  2. Finding tech State and problem of During Programming, by making FE Mini servise

+// For using Typescript, New Commint in "https://github.com/1xxVxx1/type_mbti/"